While there is no set amount a person should pee, people urinate six or seven times a day on average.

 - fluid intake

-- the presence of medical conditions, such as diabetes and UTIs.
+- medical conditions, such as diabetes and urinary tract infections (UTIs)

 - the use of medications, such as those for blood pressure, and supplements